 The bill amends the Mental Health Code of Michigan, specifically section 416, to enhance the communication of patient rights during mental health treatment.
-It mandates that upon the commencement of treatment, patients must be informed both orally and in writing about their rights, which include the right to object to treatment and the right to end voluntary mental health treatment.
-The bill specifies that this communication must also include the process for terminating treatment, ensuring that patients are fully aware of their options.
+It mandates that upon the commencement of treatment, patients must be informed both orally and in writing about their rights, which include the right to end voluntary mental health treatment.
+The bill specifies that this communication must detail the process for terminating treatment and must be provided to the patient, the individual who executed the written consent, and one other designated individual.

 Statutes affected: